morinlab/lymphopedia/papers/arthurGenomewideDiscoverySomatic2018.md

 sankey-beta
 This study, New Tier 1, 8
 New Tier 1, DLBCL Tier 1, 8
-This study, DLBCL Tier 2, 12
 This study, New Tier 2, 12
 New Tier 2, DLBCL Tier 2, 12
-Other studies, DLBCL Tier 1, 128
+Other studies, DLBCL Tier 1, 120
-Other studies, DLBCL Tier 2, 198
+Other studies, DLBCL Tier 2, 186
 ```